rgerkin/mathiasverraes.github.com/_posts/2013-12-30-related-entities-vs-child-entities.markdown

 ## Child Entities

-Sometimes, an Entity's lifecycle is entirely dependent on another Entity.
-We call this a Child Entity.
+Sometimes, an **Entity's lifecycle is entirely dependent on another Entity.
+We call this a Child Entity**.
 It's a strong relationship: the Child Entity has only meaning in the context of its parent, and cannot exist outside of it.
 If the Parent Entity ceases to exist, the Child Entity is deleted as well.
-Ideally, all operations on the child are handled by the parent, even it's creation.
+Ideally, all operations on the child are handled by the parent, even its creation.

 In our example, our Project has Tasks.
 A Task is part of one Project, and one Project alone.
 The Task can't be created independently of the Project, it can't exist outside of it, and when the Project is deleted, its Tasks are deleted.
-Tasks have a `completed` boolean flag.
+Tasks have a 'completed' boolean flag.
 Clearly a Task has a lifecycle: it gets created, at a certain point it is completed, and it can be removed.
 This lifecycle only exists in the context of Project.

-Why is all of this important?
-Modeling is the art of making the implicit explicit.
-By making the difference between related Entities and Child Entities explicit,we open up the possibility to treat them differently, make different design decisions, and optimize differently.
-It's going to affect how we encapsulate behaviors, how we build repositories, REST APIs, and database schemas.
-It determines the boundaries of our models, which in turn determines the opportunities for partitioning our system.
-Thinking hard about this difference, is going to help us decide what to couple, and what to decouple.
+Why is all of this important? **Modelling is the art of making the implicit explicit**.
+By making the difference between related Entities and Child Entities explicit,we open up the possibility to treat them differently, make different design decisions, and optimise differently.
+It's going to affect how we encapsulate behaviours, how we build repositories, REST APIs, and database schemas.
+It determines the boundaries of our models, which in turn determines the opportunities for partitioning our system. **Thinking hard about this difference, is going to help us decide what to couple, and what to decouple**.

 ## Coding the example